ratify-project/ratify/CONTRIBUTING.md

 If you'd like to start contributing to Ratify, you can search for issues tagged as "good first issue" [here](https://github.com/deislabs/ratify/labels/good%20first%20issue).

-### Ratify Code

-* Ensure that an issue has been created to track the feature enhancement or bug that is being fixed.
-* In the PR description, make sure you've included "Fixes #{issue_number}" e.g. "Fixes #242" so that GitHub knows to link it to an issue.
-* To avoid multiple contributors working on the same issue, please add a comment to the issue to let us know you plan to work on it.
-* If a significant amount of design is required, please include a proposal in the issue and wait for approval before working on code.
-If there's anything you're not sure about, please feel free to discuss this in the issue.
-We'd much rather all be on the same page at the start, so that there's less chance that drastic changes will be needed when your pull request is reviewed.

 ### Plugins

 If you'd like to contribute to the collection of plugins: